Setting Up a School Library: A Resource Guide

 - See the Books for School Librarians section of the ALA Online Store, which brings in a broader range of library topics.

 Downs, Elizabeth.
 The School Library Media Policy and Procedure Writer.
-New York: Neal-Schuman, 2009.
+New York: Neal-Schuman/American Library Association, 2009.

 Farmer, Lesley S.J. and Marc E. McPhee.
 The Neal-Schuman Technology Management Handbook for School Library Media Centers.
-New York: Neal-Schuman, 2010.
+New York: Neal-Schuman/American Library Association, 2010.

-Martin, Barbara Stein and Marco Zannier.
-Fundamentals of School Library Media Management.
-New York: Neal-Schuman, 2009.
+Martin, Barbara S., and Marco Zannier.
+Fundamentals of School Library Media Management: A How-to-Do-It Manual.
+New York: Neal-Schuman Publishers/American Library Association, 2009.

-Morris, Betty J. Administering the School Library Media Center.
-5th ed.
-Santa Barbara, Calif.: Libraries Unlimited, 2010.
+Morris, Betty J. Administering the School Library Media Center, 5th Edition.
+Santa Barbara, California: Libraries Unlimited/ABC-CLIO, 2010.

 Nebraska Educational Media Association.
 Guide for Developing and Evaluating School Library Programs.
-Santa Barbara, Calif: Libraries Unlimited, 2010.
+Santa Barbara, California: Libraries Unlimited/ABC-CLIO, 2010.

-Santa Clara County (Calif.).
-Where Do I Start?: A School Library Handbook, Second Edition.
-Santa Barbara, California: Linworth, 2012.
+Where Do I Start?: A School Library Handbook.
+Santa Barbara, California: Linworth/ABC-CLIO, 2012.

 Selected periodicals by ALA/AASL and other publishers